Edw590/VISOR---Android-Version-Assistant/.github/ISSUE_TEMPLATE/other-questions.md

 <!--
 [Issue; Type: 4; Version: 1.0;]

+Also, do NOT delete this!!!
 #############################################################################
                                 WARNING!
       IGNORING THE TEMPLATE MIGHT RESULT IN ISSUE CLOSED AS INCOMPLETE
 #############################################################################

 That's later, when/if I need to put a BOT taking care of these things.
 For now it's all manually checked by me.
 But follow the template anyways.